Table of Contents

 Calculating the right rates

 Your Shopify store must be based in the United States or Canada to use Shopify Shipping and display calculated rates to your customers.
-Otherwise, you are stuck with flat rate shipping.
+Otherwise, flat rate shipping is your only option.
 You must be on the Advanced Shopify plan or higher to set up your own account credentials with USPS, Canada Post, UPS, or FedEx.
 Other courier options are limited.

 Calculating the right rates gets even more complex if you’re shipping internationally as you need to complete the Customs declaration form.
-Shopify doesn’t automatically calculate tax and duties for international shipments.
+Shopify doesn’t automatically calculate tax and import duties for international shipping.
 You will have to manually update the rates yourself at the country-level.

 Managing shipping and logistics is a big undertaking for any ecommerce business.
 When you’re spending time packing boxes and running to the post office, that’s valuable time that’s taken away from more strategic tasks.